-How South Australia is Dealing with Rampant Solar Growth
+How South Australia Is Dealing With Rampant Solar Growth

 Solar customers in the dark

-The preponderance of rooftop PV on the grid has raised concerns of a blackout risk, since distributed solar inverters disconnect from the grid in response to voltage drops.
+The preponderance of rooftop PV on the grid has raised concerns of a blackout risk since distributed solar inverters disconnect from the grid in response to voltage drops.

 A May 2020 study by AEMO warned: “A severe but credible fault near the Adelaide metropolitan area could cause disconnection of up to half the distributed PV in the South Australian region.”